-USP is an independent, scientific, nonprofit public health organization devoted to improving health through the development of public standards and related programs that help ensure the quality, safety, and benefit of medicines and foods.
-We are governed by the USP Convention, comprising over 450 academic institutions, healthcare practitioner organizations, industry groups and government representatives.1
+USP is an independent, scientific, nonprofit public health organization devoted to improving global public health through the development of public standards and related programs that help ensure the quality, safety, and benefit of medicines, dietary supplements, and foods.1 We are governed by the USP Convention, comprising over 450 academic institutions, healthcare practitioner organizations, industry groups and government representatives, including many U.S. Schools of Medicine and Pharmacies from California2 and the California Medical and Pharmacists Associations.3

-USP develops and publishes its official standards for drugs, excipients, and dietary supplements in the United States Pharmacopeia-National Formulary (USP-NF).
-We also publish a compendium of food ingredient standards, the Food Chemicals Codex (FCC).
-USP develops public quality standards for the identity, strength, and purity of medicines, foods, and dietary supplements through an open, transparent process, with participation from stakeholders including representatives from academia, industry, and government.
-Our standards are developed by Expert Committees and Expert Panels.
-We also develop reference standards2 for analytical testing.
+USP develops public quality standards for medicines, food ingredients, and dietary supplements through an open, transparent process, with participation from academia, healthcare, industry, and government.
 One of USP's areas of expertise and focus is the development of standards for articles of botanical origin, including analytical procedures and acceptance criteria to help ensure their identity, purity, and strength.

-With respect to the legal and regulatory status of cannabis and cannabis-derived compounds, USP defers to the federal government, including the U.S. Food and Drug Administration (FDA), and other applicable government authorities.
-At the same time, from our interactions with various stakeholders throughout the last several years, we have learned of the critical and growing need for scientific articulation of quality attributes for cannabis and related products to help protect patients and consumers from harm.
+With respect to the national legal and regulatory status of cannabis and cannabis-derived compounds, USP defers to the federal government, including the U.S. Food and Drug Administration (FDA), and other applicable government authorities.
+At the same time, from our interactions with various stakeholders, including state regulators, throughout the last several years, we have learned of the critical and growing need for scientific articulation of quality attributes for cannabis, hemp, and related products to help protect patients and consumers from harm.